Friday, June 26, 2009

 In First a Girl, Jessie is Elizabeth, a girl with a good singing voice and dancing talent who yearns for a show business career, but keeps getting turned down at auditions.
 Frustrated, she breaks down and cries one rainy afternoon at a coffee shop in a seedy London neighborhood.
 There, she is comforted by Victor (Sonnie Hale), an aspiring Shakespearean actor (read: ham) who pays the bills by doing a drag act on stage.

-Victor takes the homeless, penniless girl to his little flat, and there, while waiting for their clothes to dry, he receives a telegram asking him to perform his act at the local music hall that night.
-But Victor has caught a cold in the rain, and he’s lost his voice.
-Inspired, he convinces Elizabeth that she could replace him in the act, with himself as her manager, and no one need be the wiser.
+As it happens, Victor has caught a cold in the rain, and he’s lost his voice.
+So, he convinces Elizabeth that she could replace him in the act, with himself as her "manager," and no one need be the wiser.

 Her act gets off to a rocky start due to stage fright, but eventually she belts out her song with confidence, and wins over the raucous audience.
 All manner of things go wrong in the wings, though, and soon a flock of geese are swarming the stage; someone knocks over a vat of liquid paste that coats the performing area, and Elizabeth (as Victoria) slips and falls – a neat pratfall that is shown in one take, meaning it was really Jessie Matthews who took the tumble and not some anonymous stunt woman.
-Victor, watching from the wings, enters the stage area to help her, and now HE slips on the gooey mess, and they end up trying to help each other to their feet, both slipping several times.
 The audience roars its approval, thinking it’s all part of the act.

 When, at the end of the act, Victoria removes her wig and reveals the short haircut that marks her as a “man,” the audience is stunned for a moment… and then, they go wild again, applauding the performer who had them so badly fooled.